LukaHarambasic/harambasic.de/content/projects/corona-warn-app.md

     - Android Developer
 ---

-I worked on the Android version of the german Corona-Warn-App.
-In the beginning I focused on the UI implementation for version 1.0.0 which we delivered after 50 days.
-Some weeks later I slowly stopped programming and took more responsibility in the team as Teamlead and Scrum Master.
+I have been working on the Android version of the German Corona-Warn-App.
+In the beginning I concentrated on the UI implementation for version 1.0.0, which we shipped after only 50 days.
+A few weeks later I slowly stopped programming and took on more responsibility in the team as Teamlead and Scrum Master.